shirindeshpande/shirindeshpande.github.io/content/blog/starting-up/index.md

 ---
-title: Notes from Startin Up
+title: Notes from starting up
-summary: Summary of my notes.
+summary: My notes starting up a company and enjoying it to the fullest :)
 date: 2025-04-09

 # Featured image